 As the kids have gotten older, I have encouraged them to serve others when we are hosting parties.
 Bigger kids can carry appetizer plates around and the little ones can pass out appetizer napkins.
 Kids can also take guests’ coats and put them away!

 Before meal time, I have the kids take drink orders.
 They love walking around with a notepad taking orders!
 Older children can help fulfill those drink orders!
-There is a task for kids of all ages –you just have to be creative sometimes.
+There is a helpful task for kids of all ages –you just have to be creative sometimes.

 This year I found this festive and fun tablecloth at Target for the kids section of our table!
 You could also print out some coloring pages like these, and set them up in a kid friendly area.
 Or perhaps, have the kids make fun pilgrim hats…do you remember making these as a kid?!

-Send Them Outside
+Send The Kids Outside

 When the kids start to get stir crazy, send them outside for a game of basketball or football!
 It’s a great way for the whole family to burn off some of that turkey…so encourage the adults to join in the fun!